airyhq/airy/docs/docs/cli/installation.md

 </TLDR>

 <TLDR>

-Install the CLI quickly with our step-by-step guide or build it from source.
+Install the CLI quickly with our step-by-step guide or build it from source
 </TLDR>

 Installing the Airy CLI is easy and straightforward.